p4cyber/p4cyber/README.md

 **3) Install & Run**

+### Scanning Engine Note
+P4Cyber leverages proven open-source components for its experimental scanning layer.
+In particular, the alpha client integrates [masscan](https://github.com/robertdavidgraham/masscan) — the fastest Internet-scale port scanner — as part of its modular scanning backend, with additional orchestration, reproducibility, and peer-coordination layers built on top of it.

 Supported OS: Linux 64-bit and Windows 64-bit.
 No specific distribution or version is required beyond these architectures.

 Prerequisites: a machine (server or desktop) with a GUI environment and sufficient network/bandwidth.
 Mobile clients are not part of this alpha.